Goheimochi: Varieties

 Across the Chubu region there are many types of goheimochi.
 In the Kiso Valley and Hida region, goheimochi is often coated with soy sauce and sugar.
 In Aichi Prefecture, goheimochi is often covered in miso which is considered the region's specialty.
 Other examples of goheimochi sauce include honey, walnut, egg, and hachinoko (wasp larvae).
 Frozen goheimochi is now exported around Japan in vacuum sealed bags and can be found in supermarkets in Japan's larger cities.

 History

 Goheimochi was invented in the Edo Period, though its origins are unknown.
 Despite this there are a few theories regarding the origins of the dish.
 As the name of the dish is similar to that of Gohei (Shinto streamers) many theorize that the reason the dish was created as a form of money that was offered to Shinto gods.
 Another theory regarding the origins of the dish is that it came from the Japanese word for lumberjack "Gobei".
-Although goheimochi is most popular in Chubu since the release of NHK's Hanbun Aoi the dish has seen an increase in popularity all around the country, in Hanbun Aoi one of the main character starts a goheimochi stand around the end of the show.

 Cultural references

-In the TV series Hanbun, Aoi, one of the main characters opens a goheimochi shop.
+In the TV series Half Blue Sky, one of the main characters opens a goheimochi shop.
 This feature increased the dish's popularity outside of Chubu.
 The film Your Name is set in the Hida Region and characters are seen eating goheimochi in various scenes.